NETWAYS/foreman-training/provisioning/02_configuration.md

 Navigate to "Hosts > Provisioning templates" and search "Kickstart default PXELinux".
 Click it and in the dialog on the "Association" tab move the entry for CentOS to the "Selected Items".
 If no "Applicable Operating System" is shown, no puppet run on the Foreman server occurred, run it manually by excuting "puppet agent -t".
-If using a local mirror adjust the URLs in this template.
 Click on "Submit".

-### Associate the Provision template "Kickstart RHEL default" with CentOS
+### Associate the Provision template "Kickstart default" with CentOS

-Navigate to "Hosts > Provisioning templates" and search "Kickstart RHEL default".
+Navigate to "Hosts > Provisioning templates" and search "Kickstart default".
 Click it and in the dialog on the "Association" tab move the entry for CentOS to the "Selected Items".
 Click on "Submit".